guotree/machine_learning/README.md

 # machine_learning
-This repository is my programming tasks on Coursera
+This repository is my programming tasks on Coursera （Andrew NG's Machine learning course）